villivald/create-react-app-blog/posts/2024-02-15-100-days-of-swiftui.md

 Day 6 was dedicated to loops - `for` and `while`.
 I learned about ignoring the value (`_`), excluding the last entry (`..<`), generating a random number (`Int.random(in: 1...10)`), and using `break` and `continue` statements to control the flow of the loop.

 The third checkpoint contained a FizzBuzz task, which I solved at first by using the `%` operator.
 Then, I realized that Swift has a `.isMultiple(of:)` method and refactored the code to use it.

+#### Day 7: Functions, parameters, and return values

+It is a wrap for the first week of the course.
+Today's lesson was an introduction to functions in Swift.
+I learned the basic syntax, as well as some handy tricks, such as omitting the `return` keyword for single-expression functions, using external parameter names, and skipping the parameter label with `_`.

 ---